 There you have it, the answer to how often to change guitar strings and 5 signs it's time to change those strings.
 Now that you have this knowledge make sure to keep practicing so that you can soon show off those musician skills.

 Are you still looking for the perfect guitar?
-Browse our online store for your choice of new or refurbished guitars.
+Browse our online guitar store for your choice of new or refurbished instruments.